Russell Hunter: Other roles

 During his years with Callan, Hunter acted in the Hammer horror film Taste the Blood of Dracula (1970) and took the roles of Crumbles, Dr Fogg and Dr Makepeace in an ITV production of Sweeney Todd (1970), He also appeared in the British comedy film Up Pompeii (1971) as the Jailer.

 He had two appearances in one-man plays performed on BBC Scotland in the early 1970s: Cocky, where he played Henry Cockburn, Lord Cockburn, which ended with his speech to the jury defending Helen McDougal, Burke's wife, in the Burke and Hare case, and Jock, where he played an archetypal Scottish soldier guarding a military museum.
 In 1974 he played Ted, a simple-minded but kind-hearted man in a two-part story in Rooms, two-part dramas concerning the various drifters who rent rooms in a lodging house.
 He played 'Old Fred' in a 1974 episode of Thriller.
 In 1975 he played a Scottish painter in the BBC's adaptation of the Lord Peter Wimsey story The Five Red Herrings.
 In 1979, at the artist's request, he opened the Edinburgh Festival Exhibition of the Glasgow artist Stewart Bowman Johnson held at the Netherbow Gallery.

 Hunter's other TV credits include The Sweeney (as a gay petty criminal and informant, Popeye, very similar to his Callan character Lonely), Ace of Wands (as the evil magician Mr Stabs, a role that Hunter twice reprised in episodes of two anthology series Shadows and Dramarama), Doctor Who serial The Robots of Death (1977), Farrington of the F.O., The Bill, A Touch of Frost, Taggart, sitcoms Rule Britannia (1975) as the Scotsman Jock McGregor and shop steward in The Gaffer (1981–83), and his last ever TV appearance, in the BBC drama Born and Bred.
 In his last years he reprised his Doctor Who role for a series of audio plays released on CD, Kaldor City.
 He also appeared in an episode of Mind Your Language as a minor character in the episode "I Belong To Glasgow"; he played an opinionated chauffeur who kept clashing with the students.
 He also appeared in the TV sitcom Lovejoy as a Scottish submariner in the episode "Angel Trousers".
+In his native Scotland, he was the central character in a long-running series of TV commercials in the early 1990s sponsored by the Law Society of Scotland in which he declared "it's never too early to call your solicitor".

 He also appeared as different characters in the pilot and series of the BBC sitcom Rab C. Nesbitt.